Advanced track

 Dean Tindall

-Intro to Situational Choice
+Situational Choice Experiments

-A situational choice experiment (SCE) differs from a CBC in that its questions show one experimentally designed profile which describes the attributes and levels of the choice situation or context or chooser, and elicits choices among a fixed set of alternatives; SCE then uses polytomous MNL to generate utilities.
+A situational choice experiment (SCE), differs from a CBC in that its questions show one experimentally designed profile which describes the attributes and levels of the choice situation or context or chooser, and elicits choices among a fixed set of alternatives; SCE then uses polytomous MNL to generate utilities.
 Few marketers know about SCEs and there doesn’t seem to be a single source reference about them, two limitations we hope to remedy in this presentation.

 Keith Chrzan